 5. At least two professional referees (Name, address, telephone & email).

 A review of applications will run continuously as they are received.
-The short-listed applicants complying with the requirements will be invited for personal or Skype interview in May or June 2020.
+The short-listed applicants complying with the requirements will be invited for personal or Skype interview in June 2020.

 Applications received by e-mail will not be processed.